Community Leadership Team Application Now Open!

 Thank you to the members of the Planning Group and everyone who contributed to the Road Map Project Strategic Refresh Process.
-At the December Education Results Meeting the following foundational elements of the project were shared with the attendees.
-These will guide the implementation of the work moving forward, especially the implementation of the System-Wide Racial Equity Essentials and the formation of the new Road Map Project leadership body – the Community Leadership Team.
-The page will be updated as the implementation continues, and also please contact Lynda (email@example.com) with any questions or feedback you have.
+At the December 2016 Education Results Meeting, new foundational project elements were shared with attendees, including a Road Map Project vision statement, values and revised goals.
+These will guide work moving forward, especially the implementation of the System-Wide Racial Equity Essentials and the formation of the new Road Map Project leadership body, the Community Leadership Team.

 Road Map Project Vision Statement